json-api/json-api/format/index.md

 Clients **MUST** indicate that they can accept the JSON API media type, per the semantics of the HTTP `Accept` header.
 If present, this header value **MUST** also include any media type extensions relevant to the request.
-Servers **MUST** return a `406 Not Acceptable` status code if this header specifies an unsupported media type.

 > Note: Servers may support multiple media types at any endpoint.
 For example, a server may choose to support `text/html` in order to simplify viewing content